TO: Faculty in Division I and II

 FROM: Megan Konieczny, Assistant Dean of Faculty

-In spring 2018, the National Endowment for the Humanities will be selecting an unspecified number of fellows to receive summer stipends of $6,000 that are intended to support two consecutive and uninterrupted months of full-time study or research in the humanities.
+Each spring, the National Endowment for the Humanities selects an unspecified number of fellows to receive summer stipends of $6,000 that are intended to support two consecutive and uninterrupted months of full-time study or research in the humanities.

 Summer Stipends are opportunities for individuals to pursue advanced work in the humanities.
 As defined by the NEH, “the term ‘humanities’ includes, but is not limited to, the study of the following: language, both modern and classical; linguistics; literature; history; jurisprudence; philosophy; archaeology; comparative religion; ethics; the history, theory and criticism of the arts; those aspects of social sciences which have humanistic content and employ humanistic methods; and the study and application of the humanities to the human environment with particular attention to reflecting our diverse heritage, traditions, and history and to the relevance of the humanities to the current conditions of national life.”